• Skip to primary navigation

 How to Make Vegan Buttermilk

 Thankfully a vegan version of buttermilk is equally as easy.
 You can use soy, oat or almond milk.
 Soy and oat may be a bit thicker than almond milk but any of them will work.
 You can use apple cider vinegar, white vinegar or lemon juice for your acidifier.
-Use the same ratio 1 cup milk- 1 Tbsp of your choice + 1 Tbsp acidifier of choice.
+Use the same ratio 1 cup milk- 1 tablespoon of your choice + 1 tablespoon acidifier of choice.

 Acidifier Choices